Roswell Lee Evans

 Roswell Lee Evans, originally from Georgia, is the former Dean of the Harrison School of Pharmacy at Auburn University and an alleged expert on the use of the benzodiazepine midazolam for carrying out the death penalty.

 Glossip v.
 Gross

 Beginning in April 2015, Evans' credibility and qualifications as an expert witness became heavily criticized when the case of Glossip v.
 Gross went before the Supreme Court of the United States of America.
-At this time, it was revealed that over 150 pages of his report he provided in his testimony came directly from the consumer website Drugs.com, an online pharmaceutical encyclopedia whose material, according to its website itself, is not intended for medical advice, diagnosis or treatment.
+At this time, it was revealed that over 150 pages of the report he provided in his testimony came directly from the consumer website Drugs.com, an online pharmaceutical encyclopedia whose material, according to the website's own disclaimer, is not intended to be used as medical advice or diagnosis, or for treatment.

-Many have also criticized Evans’ opinion as an expert on midazolam due to his testimony regarding of the mechanism of action of benzodiazepines.
+Evans’ opinion as an expert on midazolam has also been criticized due to his testimony regarding the mechanism of action of benzodiazepines.
 Evans testified that:

-“Midazolam attaches to GABA receptors, inhibiting GABA… that's what generates the clinical effect or the pharmacological effect from midazolam and all the other benzodiazepine drugs” and further stated “GABA receptors are responsible for anxiety disorders.
-So when you basically inhibit GABA, you basically begin to control those kind of symptoms”.